DeSitterUniverse/local-rag/README.md

 ## Development and packaging

-The desktop shell is a native Rust application built with the pinned GPUI Community Edition (GPUI-CE) runtime and its `gpui_elements` input primitives.
-Cephalon's existing Python HTTP/SSE backend remains a separate local service.
+The desktop shell is a native Rust application built with GPUI Community Edition (GPUI-CE).
+GPUI is a hybrid immediate and retained mode, GPU accelerated, UI framework for Rust.
+Using the maintained gpui_elements primitives, chat, search, and settings feel fast, responsive, and distinctly native rather than like web interfaces wrapped in a desktop shell.
+The result is a focused, purpose-built workspace designed for fluid local research, with Rust performance and GPU-powered rendering underneath.

-The frontend does not embed retrieval or model logic.
-See [native-frontend.md](docs/native-frontend.md) for the dependency and packaging boundary.
+See[native-frontend.md](docs/native-frontend.md) for the dependency and packaging boundary.

 | Task                                    | Windows command                                    |
 | --------------------------------------- | -------------------------------------------------- |